Julia Gjika

-Julia Gjika (born 1949) is an Albanian-born poet living in the United States.
+Julia Gjika (born 1 July 1949) is an Albanian-born poet living in the United States.
 She is one of the few writers publishing in the Albanian language and writes poetry as well working as a journalist.
 Her poems have been praised by her peers and have been included in several publications of collected works.

 Biography

-Julia Naçi was born 1 July 1949 in Gjirokastra, Albania during the Enver Hoxha dictatorship, which imposed strict sanctions and censorship on literature allowing no development of literary markets until the 1970s.
-In spite of the ban, Gjika studied finance at Ushrarake Academy and Albanian literature at university.
+Julia Naçi was born on 1 July 1949 in Gjirokastër, Albania during the Enver Hoxha dictatorship, which imposed strict sanctions and censorship on literature allowing no development of literary markets until the 1970s.
+In spite of the ban, Gjika studied finance at Ushtarake Academy and Albanian literature at university.